-Among infected adults, after 25 years of simulation, the model provided mean proportions of L, I_S , and I_C animals of 60, 32, and 8, respectively (Figure 5A).
-The mean proportions slightly varied over time (except in the transient period when the number of infected animals was very low).
-In field data, the proportion of animals per infection state depended on the assumed status of the animals tested negative only once.
-In the pessimistic option, the proportion of subclinically infected animals was much smaller (because we assumed a larger number of latently infected animals) and increased with prevalence.
-The mean proportion of subclinically infected animals varied from 17 to 40% in the optimistic option and from 3 to 22% in the pessimistic option.
-Simulation values were in the range of intermediate values between the 2 assumptions (Figure 5).
+Among infected adults, the model provided mean proportions of L, $I_s$ , and $I_c$ animals 25 years after Map introduction of 60, 32, and 8%, respectively (Figure 6A).
+These proportions slightly varied over time, except in the transient period when prevalence was very low.
+In field data (Figure 6B), the proportion of animals per infection state depended on the option: the pessimistic option resulted as expected in a large proportion of latently infected animals.
+The mean proportion of subclinically infected animals varied from 17 to 40% in the optimistic option, and from 3 to 22% in the pessimistic option.
+Simulation values were in between the 2 assumptions (Figure 6).